top of page

 Untitled #204, 1989 - Cindy Sherman

-In History Portraits, Sherman appropriates themes from religious and classical portraiture, emulating figures such as noblewomen, religious Madonnas, and queens.
-These works adopt the compositions, costumes, and expressions of historical paintings while introducing exaggerated proportions and incongruous prosthetics.
-By disrupting the sanctity of women's portrayals, Sherman exposes the mechanisms through which male control is exercised over the female body.
+In her History Portraits series, Cindy Sherman appropriates themes from religious and classical portraiture, emulating figures such as noblewomen, Madonnas, and queens.
+These works adopt the compositions, costumes, and expressions typical of historical paintings, while introducing exaggerated proportions and incongruous prosthetics that disrupt the sanctity of the female form.
+In doing so, Sherman exposes how male control over the female body has been historically exercised through art.
 Her satirical exaggerations and mismatched props render the figures grotesque and absurd, critiquing the idealized and objectified roles imposed on women in classical art.
+Sherman’s method of appropriation is not merely a form of replication, but a critical deconstruction.
+By re-creating, mimicking, and transforming existing symbols, she interrogates notions of gender, identity, and social roles, highlighting how media, art history, and cultural norms construct and regulate female representations.

 Untitled#210, Cindy Sherman